 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your prescription drugs covered under the Part D benefit included in your plan.
-For more information on asking for coverage decisions about your Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints).
+For more information on asking for coverage decisions about your Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

 Method Coverage Decisions for Part D Prescription Drugs - Contact Information CALL 1-888-341-1507 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m. - 8 p.m.
-(Apr.
-1 - Sept.
-30, Mon. - Fri., 8 a.m. - 8 p.m.).
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-TTY 711 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m. - 8 p.m.
-(Apr.
-1 - Sept.
-30, Mon. - Fri., 8 a.m. - 8 p.m.).
+Customer Service also has free language interpreter services available for non-English speakers. ТТҮ 711 Calls to this number are free.
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-FAX 617-673-0956 WRITE CarePartners of Connecticut, Inc, Attn: Customer Service P.O.
-Box 9181, Watertown, MA 02471-9181 WEBSITE carepartnersct.com
+FAX 1-617-673-0956 WRITE CarePartners of Connecticut, Inc. Attn: Customer Service P.O.
+Box 9181 Watertown, MA 02471-9181 WEBSITE www.carepartnersct.com